Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Methodology for Extraction of Polarization

 For the high-polarization model, the lower bound of $2\%$ is chosen because the lineshape continues to exhibit a clearly quantifiable asymmetry between the two absorption lines, which remains discernible even in the presence of moderate noise.
 The upper bound of $60\%$ reflects the typical polarization range of our case study; however, the model can be straightforwardly extended to $100\%$ polarization by incorporating additional training data at higher polarization values.
-Overall performance is discussed in Sec. \ref{sec:results}.
+Overall performance is discussed in Sec.~\ref{sec:results}.

 A separate low-polarization model is required because polarization extraction in this regime constitutes a fundamentally different inference problem.
-At polarization levels approaching 0.05\%, the signal becomes strongly noise-dominated, imposing severe limitations on lineshape-based extraction.
-Alongside limitations from very low SNR, signal-to-baseline ratios also become vanishingly small.
-This in turn can lead to a severe underperformed in feature learning and extraction for neural network models due to the relatively small scale of pertinent features.
-This limitation motivated a very careful handling of training data generation mimicking the 50 gain setting on the Q-meter and ensuring consistent the baseline scale and relative signal magnitude.
-This allows the relative size (magnified by 50) with respect to the baseline as the dominant training feature at the cost of broader generalization.
-This is effectively equivalent to inferring the polarization from the signal area in conjunction with the signal lineshape information leading to improved results discussed in Sec. \ref{sec:results}.
+At polarization levels near the TE scale, the signal becomes strongly noise-dominated and the signal-to-baseline ratio can become extremely small.
+These conditions suppress the relevant spectral features and can lead to poor feature learning in a general-purpose model.
+This limitation motivated careful training-data generation that mimics the settings of the Q-meter and preserves a consistent baseline scale and relative signal magnitude.
+In this configuration, the model can use the magnified signal scale relative to the baseline as an important training feature, at the cost of broader generalization.
+The resulting inference is effectively based on both signal area and lineshape information, leading to the improved results discussed in Sec.~\ref{sec:results}.

-The area model is designed to work with any signal lineshape and would generally be required for proton type signals and other spectra that do not require a specific lineshape for accurate inference.
-Since the low polarization model is designed to work for the TE range of the Pake doublet type of spin-1 signal the area model focuses on proton scale TE which makes it a much simpler model in general only needed a quality extraction of signal areas that correspond to ~0.3\% polarized.
+The area model is designed to work with any signal lineshape and is generally required for proton-type signals and other spectra for which a specific lineshape is not needed for accurate inference.
+Since the low-polarization model targets the TE-scale region of Pake-doublet spin-1 signals, the area model focuses on proton-scale TE signals.
+This makes the task simpler: the model primarily needs a high-quality extraction of signal areas corresponding to approximately $0.3\%$ polarization.